Analysis | Why the debate over what counts as ‘infrastructure’ probably suits the Biden team just fine

 Well, and that it kept trying anyway.
-I can’t say with certainty how many times they tried to make infrastructure a focus, but it seems like a lot.
+I can’t say with certainty how many times Trump officials tried to make infrastructure a focus, but it seems like a lot.

 But that, too, is revealing.
 The Trump administration kept talking about doing something on the subject because people like the idea of the federal government digging in on infrastructure.
 It’s one of the tropes of modern American politics: annoyance at Congress, exasperation at taxes and broad approval of keeping highways and airports operational.
 A Pew Research Center poll in 2018 found that 88 percent of Americans said that they wanted increased spending on “roads, bridges and other infrastructure,” with more than a third of the country identifying it as a top priority.
 Advocating infrastructure spending is good politics — and a good presidential legacy.

-That is unquestionably why President Biden's second major legislative push is a bill that's loosely been described as being centered on infrastructure.
-Its actual title is "The American Jobs Plan," leveraging another popular political locus: employment.
-The Post broke out how its proposed $2 trillion in spending is distributed.
+That is unquestionably why President Biden’s second major legislative push is a bill that has loosely been described as being centered on infrastructure.
+Its actual title is “The American Jobs Plan,” leveraging another popular political locus: employment.
+The Washington Post broke out how its proposed $2 trillion in spending is distributed.

-That the bill includes things like home care for the elderly has spawned a Beltway debate about what should and shouldn't count as "infrastructure."
-We tend to assume that the term is referring to things like bridges, but it's obviously the case that the country's actual infrastructure is broader than roads.
-Where one draws the line is subjective and has, over the past few days, stoked a multi-faceted debate that encourages participants to dismiss various parts of the Biden proposal as unnecessary or unrelated to the central issue.
+That the bill includes things like home care for the elderly has spawned a Beltway debate about what should and shouldn’t count as “infrastructure.”
+We tend to assume that the term is referring to things like bridges, but it’s obviously the case that the country’s actual infrastructure is broader than roads.
+Where one draws the line is subjective and has, over the past few days, stoked a multifaceted debate that encourages participants to dismiss various parts of the Biden proposal as unnecessary or unrelated to the central issue.

 This, I am confident, is a debate that the Biden team is happy to have.